giwcoburn/Time-Series-Momentum-Research/README.md

 <img width="1270" height="706" alt="Tradingalgoblended" src="https://github.com/user-attachments/assets/4eb55072-dca0-470a-aad5-2d6039b4a1b8" />

 During 2022, traditional portfolios failed due to stock/bond correlation spiking to 1.0.
 However this strategy successfully identifies the downtrend in equities and uptrend in commodities/USD, generating positive returns when liquidity was needed most.

+Post 2024 U.S. Election, highlights the cost of insurance.While the S&P 500 rallied ~20% on deregulation optimism, the diversified strategy trailed due to exposure in fixed income (which suffered from reflationary fears).
+This divergence confirms the strategy is orthogonal to the business cycle.

 4. Statistical variation: To ensure results were not random or luck, an Ordinary Least Squares regression was conducted against the S&P500.